What is MASSPIRG?

 What have we accomplished?

 - Increasing the youth vote and civic engagement: We are the largest and most diverse generation alive, and we need to vote to have our voices heard.
-In the last 15 years, MASSPIRG has helped to register over 45,000 students to vote, including 14000 students here at UMass Amherst.
+Increasing the youth vote and civic engagement: We are the largest and most diverse generation alive, and we need to vote to have our voices heard.
+In the last 15 years, MASSPIRG has helped to register over 45,000 students to vote, including 14,000 students here at UMass Amherst.
 We help to increase youth voting by engaging people face to face, over the phone, and through creative social media outreach tactics.
-In the 2020 elections, we made over 50,000 youth voter contacts across the state, contributing to historic youth voter turnout.
+In the 2022 midterm elections, we made over 20,000 youth voter contacts across the state, contributing to historic youth voter turnout.
+And we won a leadership award from the Students Learn Students Vote coalition for our efforts!

 - Making textbooks more affordable: One of our priority campaigns right now is working to make textbooks more affordable.
 We’ve been working locally, statewide, and at the national level to reduce textbook costs for decades – and we’ve made a lot of progress by helping professors switch to free, open-source materials that cost very little for students.
-Recently, we convinced our federal leaders in congress to allocate $7 million to open education resource programs, saving students $170 million in textbooks costs.
-Here at UMass Boston we’re working with xyz people to spread awareness and make it easier for professors on our campus to make this switch.
-In addition we’re calling on the state to double the funding for open educational resource programs in the 2021 budget.
+Recently, we convinced our federal leaders in congress to allocate $14 million to open education resource programs, saving students hundreds of millions of dollars in textbooks costs.
+Here at UMass Amherst, we’re working to promote the university’s open textbook grant program and make it easier for professors on our campus to make this switch.

 - Supporting students’ basic needs: MASSPIRG has been working to alleviate hunger and homelessness for decades.
 Here at UMass Amherst, we recently re-launched our Hunger & Homelessness Campaign and worked with SGA to pass a resolution in support of a Swipe Out Hunger Program.
 We are currently working on starting a student-run food pantry with the help of the SGA, APO, and other Food Security groups.
 With the recent COVID-19 pandemic, many people’s living situations and ability to get their basic needs met have been challenged even more.
 So, we have worked to publicize websites for people to find resources they need, including food pantries, shelters, and emotional comfort.